Eating in Zermatt is not cheap. But the town offers a wide variety of high-class restaurants.

 Found just off Zermatt's main street, Bahnoffstrasse, and with a distinctive and authentic red and black interior, the restaurant has now earned 13 GaultMillau points.

 Dishes include Chinese favourites such as Kung Po prawns, crispy beef, pork in garlic sauce, shredded duck and sweet and sour chicken.

 Reviews are positive, complimenting Head Chef Chen Lijun's tasty food and the restaurant's attentive service.
 On the downside, the restaurant turns tables at peak times and prices are probably a little on the high side.

-But these are minor negatives: this is a great little restaurant, and offers diners a welcome change from traditional Swiss fare.
+But these are minor negatives: China Garden is a great little restaurant, and offers diners a welcome change from traditional Swiss fare.
 Don't miss it!

 1. Cafe Murren, on the first floor above Bakerei Hornli (half way up Bahnhoffstrasse on the right hand side as you go uphill), which offers large mixed salads, light meals and a delightful selection of cakes for CHF10-15.

 2. Le Petit Royal, a tiny elegant bakery and coffee shop half way up Bahnhoffstrasse (left hand side, as you travel uphill), offering home-made quiche of the day, soup, croque Monsieur, baked potatoes and sandwiches from CHF5.50.
 You won't find a better cappuccino in Switzerland.

 3. The stall outside the Bayard Metzgerei Wursterei butchers half way up Bahnhoffstrasse (left hand side) serves a selection of excellent grilled sausages and rotisserie chicken with a slice of bread and mustard until 6pm, for CHF7.